useNamingConvention

 A convention must set at least one requirement among:

-: the string case that the name must follow.
-The supported cases are:PascalCase
+match: a regular expression that the name of the declaration must match.formats: the string case that the name must follow.
+The supported cases are:PascalCase,CONSTANT_CASE,camelCase, andsnake_case.

 Only the first capture is tested.
 Other captures are ignored.